Draughts

 Dameo is played on an 8×8 checkerboard with 18 pieces per player.
 Each player’s pieces are arranged so that the bottom three rows, from the perspective of the player, are filled from a1 to h1, b2 to g2, and c3 to f3, forming a distinctive trapezoid shape.

-- The pieces, called men, can only move forward, either straight ahead or diagonally.
+• Men move forward, either straight ahead or diagonally forward.